eerkela/bertrand/docs/source/content/motivation.rst

 integer we pass from Python to C must be translated into a C integer of the appropriate size, and vice versa.
 This brings us back to the type-safety problems we were trying to avoid in the first place.

+..
+TODO: end this section by briefly mentioning numpy as a way to interop with
+    C without having to write custom algorithms.
+The next section explores this in more detail and explains the limitations of doing so.